pretix/pretix-docs/docs/contributing-to-the-docs/mkdocs.md

 Internal and external links are preceded by different symbols in the documentation visible to readers to make it easier to distinguish between them.
 You do not have to specify this because it works automatically.
 The formatting for both types of links is "link text in square brackets, URL/path in round brackets".
-Insert cross-references to a subheading within another (or the same) article work as follows:
+Insert cross references to a subheading within another (or the same) article work as follows:

 ```
 [monitoring incoming payments](../topics/payment/bank-transfer.md#monitoring-incoming-payments)